museun/what_stream/README.md

     - none

 NOTES:
+    the --language flag can be used multiple times. e.g. `-l en -l pt -l de`
+    - a language value is in the form of `ISO 639-1`

-    if NO_COLORS is set, the colors are disabled
+    if `NO_COLORS` is set, the colors are disabled

-    the following environment variables must be set:
-    WHAT_STREAM_CLIENT_ID
-    - this your Twitch api Client-ID

-    WHAT_STREAM_BEARER_OAUTH
-    - this is an associated bearer OAuth from the Client-ID
 ```

 ## license